 - Water Heater Age

-The standard duration of a domestic water heater with correct maintenance is 10–12 years.
-Although your long-lasting water heater isn’t having problems, it’s an increased concern of a damaging leak.
+The standard life span of a domestic water heater with correct maintenance is 10–12 years.
+Although your water heater isn’t having problems, it could be at an increased concern of a damaging leak.

 If you’re not certain of your water heater’s age, inspect the ID on the heater.
 This lists the manufacturing date and serial number.